Talking with Liverano & Liverano

 Osaki explains the signature features of the company’s suit: “the tailoring style of Liverano & Liverano follows Florentine traditions.
 The front features a two or three button closure.
 The shoulder is soft and a little extended and most of the times does not feature any shoulder padding.
 The arm sleeves are also engineered to be roomier, which provides ease of movement and comfort.”

 “In addition, the company’s suits features two darts, which are located below the sleeve.
 Conventional suits feature two more darts, usually found in the front chest area.
 However, we remove these in order to achieve a clean, seamless front.
 Instead, a hot iron and skillful handwork is employed to create the same fitted and sculpted effect.”

 Those attending a Liverano & Liverano trunkshow at The Armoury will be greeted by Osaki and Selimi, who are happy to guide and advise during every step of the suit making process.
 After discussing the intended occasion and usage of the suit, the duo will suggest five or six different fabric swatches.
 Materials hail from Italian, British, and Scottish mills and are sometimes, one-offs.
 The goal, by providing a handful of options, is not so much to restrict but to provide choices to customers based on the duo’s expertise.

 The garment is then constructed back in the Florentine workshop, with two client fittings and a final fitting.
 Osaki and Selimi are present during all sessions, ensuring that clients experience the same level of personal attention and quality as a trip to their shop in Florence.

-The process is laborious and time consuming.
 For first time customers, a suit takes up to one year from start to finish.
 However, from then on, subsequent orders take six months to complete.
 All details are considered to create a garment that, like the legacy of the Liverano brothers, will undoubtedly stand the test of time.